The shell script

 It can be accomplished with the following steps:

-Make sure the software kit is built and installed successfully with the following commands:
+Make sure the software kit is built with

 Verify that an AlphaRNG device is plugged into an available USB port.